 What to know before you search

-Eligibility often depends on A1c level, BMI, kidney function, current medications, and presence of complications like heart disease or kidney disease.
+Eligibility typically depends on A1C level, time since diagnosis, current medications, body mass index, and presence of complications like kidney or heart disease.

 What types of trials are currently open

-- Device trials — Studies of continuous glucose monitors, smart insulin pumps, and closed-loop systems.
+- Technology trials — Studies of continuous glucose monitors, insulin pumps, and automated insulin delivery systems for people with type 2 diabetes who use insulin.

 Recently added Type 2 Diabetes trials